Ian-Blanshard/MP3-Climbing-Log/README.md

 ## Testing  <a name="testing"></a>

-Testing was performed and documented in a seperate file which can be viewed [here](/TESTING.md)
+Testing was performed and documented in detail in a seperate file.

+The testing documentation can be viewed [here](/TESTING.md)

 ***